Key Takeaways:

 1. Delta-9 THC

 Delta-9 is the classic, full-bodied form of THC most people associate with marijuana.
-It brings euphoric, relaxing, and appetite-stimulating effects that can last anywhere from 2–8 hours, depending on dose and consumption method.
+It produces euphoric, relaxing, and appetite-stimulating effects that can last 2-8 hours, depending on the dose and consumption method.

-Delta-9 products are typically regulated in legal cannabis markets, though hemp-derived Delta-9 gummies are available within the 2018 Farm Bill limits.
+Delta-9 products are typically regulated in legal cannabis markets, though hemp-derived products are available within the 2018 Farm Bill limits.

 2. Delta-8 THC